 Social media and SEO is a longer term strategy, where it can take time to build traction.
 You don’t want to spend $10,000- $20,000 per month (at the top end) to find that it’s not working after a year.

 Remember that you can always scale up your efforts when you become confident in the result.
-It is impossible to recoup wasted money.
+It is impossible to recoup the wasted money from a misdirected campaign.

 Be wary of guarantees and promises